 You can find the Harmonic Pattern Indicator on most popular Forex trading platforms (TradingView and MT4) in the indicator section.
 Here is another strategy called Time-Based Trading Strategy.

 Now, let’s move forward and see how to trade the Shark harmonic pattern.

 The Shark trading strategy, like any other harmonic pattern, is a five-leg reversal pattern.
 It follows specific Fibonacci ratios.

-The harmonic Shark pattern differentiates itself from the other harmonic patterns by its five points setup being labeled as O, X, A, B, C. Also, the termination point of leg B ends above wave X. It extends to the minimum of 1.13 and maximum of 1.618 Fibonacci ratios.
+The harmonic Shark pattern differentiates itself from the other harmonic patterns by its five points setup being labeled as O, X, A, B, C. Also, the termination point of leg B ends above wave X. It extends to a minimum of 1.13 and a maximum of 1.618 Fibonacci ratios.